calumball/ori/README.md

 There are two types of tests in this repo, unit tests and e2e tests.

-If the repo were to get much bigger, I would introduce a testing framework such as testify https://github.com/stretchr/testify
+If the repo were to get much bigger, I would introduce a testing framework such as Testify https://github.com/stretchr/testify

-As it stands, I just used the go testing package in the tests to reduce the overhead for the reviewer.
+As it stands, I just used the Go testing package in the tests to reduce the overhead for the reviewer.

 ### CI/CD